 I miss my job more than I ever thought I would.
 The micro-routines.
 A moment I’d take to make myself the best cappuccino I could.
 Regulars who chugged through the hallway.
 Monotonous pleasantries we shared.
 The braided conversations of passing coworkers.
 My locker with the pile of receipt paper notes.
 There’s no closure to what happened.
 The hotel sits like a temple that’s been pried open and plundered of its soul.
 Mostly I miss the days when I would walk to Central Park on my lunch break.
 On those afternoons, I was determined to sit in nature, even if it was only for fifteen minutes.

-Over the years, I’d found my perfect spot, a corner of the Hallette Nature Sanctuary where a waterfall drained into the pond.
-Birds flocked to bathe in the water.
-I saw cardinals, blue jays, thrush, sparrows, and warblers.
-Sometimes I got so engrossed that I would forget that I was technically working.
-The birds hopped in the water and loved to shake the moisture from their feathers.
+Over the years, I’d found my perfect spot, a corner of the Hallette Nature Sanctuary where a waterfall drains into the pond.
+Birds flock to bathe in the water.
+I saw cardinals, blue jays, sparrows, and warblers.
+Sometimes I got so engrossed in the birds that I forgot I was technically working.
+They hopped in the water and loved to shake the moisture from their feathers.
 I tried to remain as still as possible.
 The more birds that came to the stream, the more successful I felt at dissolving into the backdrop of leaves and brush.